Óscar Arias: First presidency

 Arias joined the National Liberation Party (PLN), Costa Rica's main social democratic party.
 In 1986 he ran successfully for president on that party's ticket.
 Arias's presidency saw the transformation of Costa Rica's economy from one based on the traditional cash crops (coffee and bananas) to one more focused on non-traditional agriculture (e.g., of exotic flowers and fruits) and tourism.
 Some within the PLN criticized his administration for abandoning the party's social democratic teachings and promoting a neoliberal economic model.
 He is now often regarded as a neoliberal although he is a member of a nominally social democratic party.

 Arias received the 1987 Nobel Peace Prize with the help of John Biehl, his peer in England, and Rodrigo Madrigal Nieto for his work towards the signing of the Esquipulas II Accords.
-This was a plan intended to promote democracy and peace on the Central American isthmus during a time of great turmoil: leftist guerrillas were fighting against the governments in El Salvador and Guatemala, which were backed by the United States under the auspices of the Cold War; the Contras, supported by the United States, were fighting an insurgency against the Sandinista government in Nicaragua; Honduras, only recently wresting political power from its military, was caught in the middle as a base for U.S. military forces; and on Costa Rica's other border, Panama faced the oppression of Manuel Noriega's military dictatorship.
+This was a plan intended to promote democracy and peace on the Central American isthmus during a time of great turmoil: leftist guerrillas were fighting against the governments in El Salvador and Guatemala, which were backed by the United States under the auspices of the Cold War; the Contras, supported by the United States, were fighting an insurgency against the Sandinista in Nicaragua; Honduras, only recently wresting political power from its military, was caught in the middle as a base for U.S. military forces; and on Costa Rica's other border, Panama faced the oppression of Manuel Noriega's military dictatorship.
 With the support of Arias, the various armed conflicts ended within the decade (Guatemala's civil war finally ended in 1996).

 Arias then called for a higher level of integration in the Central America region and promoted the creation of the Central American Parliament (Parlamento Centroamericano).
 During his current administration, Arias has declared that Costa Rica will not enter the Central American Parliament.
 Arias also modified the country's educational system.
 The most notable action in this respect was the reintroduction of standardized academic tests at the end of primary and secondary school.